-As there is no manual entry or importing of transactions when using a bank feed all you need to do in Pandle is to 'check and confirm' your transactions.
+As there is no manual entry or importing of transactions when using a bank feed all you need to do in Pandle is to categorise and then confirm your transactions.

-When new transactions have been imported into Pandle from your bank account you will need to click the check and confirm transactions button (as shown below).
+When new transactions have been fed into Pandle from your bank feed you will need to click the confirm transactions button (as shown below).

-Alternatively, you can also check and confirm your transactions by clicking the Quick Links menu and then selecting the account you wish to confirm transactions for.
+Alternatively, you can also confirm your transactions by clicking the Quick Links menu and then selecting the account you wish to confirm transactions for.

-Now you will see the list of transactions which have been imported.
+Now you will see the list of transactions from your bank feed.

 There are four types of transactions: